simmoe/javascript-json-parsing/README.md

 Parsing JSON eloquently with javascript is a skill that only gets more crucial, as the use and importance of *online data* increases.
 These introductory excercises gets you off to a good start.

 ### A word on JSON and arrays
 JSON - the Javascript Object Notation - is a super widely spread standard that is used to describe and exchange data about almost everything.
 The more you think about it, the more potent this fact is.
-Anything from school classrooms, to individuals whereabouts, to oceanographic curves and tendencies, to outerspace observations, are mapped and exhanged and manipulated using this format.
+Anything from school classrooms, to individuals whereabouts, to oceanographic curves and tendencies, to outerspace observations, to you name it, are mapped, exchanged and manipulated in JSON notation.

-Getting philosophical about this fact however, is not the immediate purpose of this excercise.
-Right hee,we will go directly into practising the most relevant functions at hand, to parse and filter JSON objects.
+Getting philosophical about that is not the immediate purpose of this excercise however.
+We will move directly into practising the most relevant functions at hand, to parse and filter JSON objects.

-Firstly note that JSON objects are most often stored in arrays.
-Thus the following function walkthrough takes its starting point in iterating arrays, and then move on to iterating arrays storing JSON objects.
+JSON objects are most often stored in arrays.
+Thus the following walkthrough begins with iterating arrays, and then move on to iterating arrays storing JSON objects.

 ### The *map* function
 The javascript Array.map() function iterates every element of an array, as in